antonf/rethinktx/README.md

 -------

 * Implement tests that will simulate cluster node failures during execution of several concurrent transactions and check database for correctness
-* Table locking for consistent read queries
+* Transaction aware change feeds
 * Various optimizations that will make certain database interaction patterns faster (like reading and updating single document)